muon-data/muon/README.md

 A **type** is one of eight values: `text`, `bool`, `int`, `float`, `datetime`, `date`, `time` or `dict`.
 Any type may be preceded by a **modifier**, either `optional` or `list`.
-A **default** value can be appended after the type — used when the definition is not present.
+A **default** value can follow the type — used when the definition is not present.
 Default values are not allowed for `dict` or `optional` types.
 Modifiers and defaults must be separated from the type with a single space.

 **Text** is a sequence of characters.
 ```